 How Well It Works

 The success of surgery for hammer, claw, and mallet toes has not been widely studied.
-The specific results and risks vary depending on the type of surgery, your surgeon's experience, and how severe your deformity is.
-After surgery, most people have toes that lie flat but do not have normal flexibility.footnote 1
+The specific results and risks vary.
+They depend on the type of surgery, your surgeon's experience, and how severe your deformity is.
+After surgery, most people have toes that lie flat but don't have normal flexibility.footnote 1

 Possible complications of surgery include: